Help Employees Stop Smoking

 - Scientific Behavior-Based Methodology.
 Based on current addiction and behavior change models, the program addresses the difficulties of quitting in a sensitive, supportive style.

 - When combined with smoking cessation medications, up to 57 percent of participants report quitting smoking by the end of the program.

-- Ranked the most effective smoking cessation program in a study of 100 managed care organizations conducted by Fordham University Graduate School of Business.
+- Ranked the most effective smoking cessation program based on an evaluation of 100 managed care organizations conducted at Fordham University Graduate School of Business.

 - Meets Current Practice Standards of Leading Health Organizations and the Affordable Care Act.